JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 The MIP report is at pains to point out that such a sale is very unlikely to happen, because Peabody is in rude financial health; it has an annual turnover of £630m, an annual profit of £160m and assets of £7.6bn, so the possibility that it will fail is remote.
 The report reinforces the point by noting that no major housing association has ever gone into administration and quotes a GLA document that says 'there is no known cases of a MIP clause being triggered.....'.

+## Mayor of London in the frame

 This all begs the obvious question - why have this new clause if it is never going to be needed?
+The first part of the answer is that the Mayor of London wants it.
+As Southwark's report explains it, the Mayor wants  _'a consistent approach to MIP clauses across the London boroughs and to secure greater access to funding for RPs to increase the delivery of affordable housing'_.
+The report continues; _'In order to achieve this, the GLA MIP clause would allow, in certain limited and unlikely circumstances, affordable housing to no longer be “in perpetuity”'_.
 A careful reading of the report gives an answer - Peabody wants it to allow them to borrow more money for other pojects.
 To quote the report _'Peabody have funds to deliver this scheme, but given the very large scale of the investment they are only willing to make such a commitment on the basis that they are able to secure additional funding in the future aginast the the asset of the completed scheme'_ .
 To ensure there is no misunderstanding of Peabody's position the report also says _'Peabody has confirmed that they cannot procees as the RP [registered provider] partner in this scheme without this clause'_

 The